Things to see and do in Helsinki with kids

 Sea Life takes you on a voyage from the tropical oceans to the Arctic Sea, stopping at the Baltic Sea along the way.
 Discover strange and fascinating underwater worlds, home to crabs and starfish as well as sharks and rays.
 Visitors can step inside the ocean tank through a transparent tunnel.
 The exhibitions present many species whose environments are threatened by pollution and other environmental damage caused by humans.
 Helsinki's Sea Life is part of the pan-European Sea Life network.
 The aim is to enlighten visitors about the need for protecting the sea environment and its biggest threats, such as pollution and over-fishing.

-There is also a ski slope here - summer or winter where Finland's National Team and top skiers train.
+There is also a ski slope here where Finland's National Team and top skiers train.

 Another waterpark quite convenient for both airport and city and good for kids is the Flamingo Spa & pool complex.
 It is a good place to go if you have a few hours to spend before or between flights as it is only a 5 minute taxi ride away.
 It is a local hangout so it can be busy on rainy days.